blytkerchan/blytkerchan.github.io/_posts/2012-12-05-how-to-design-a-struct-for-storage-or-networking.markdown

+## Other bits[^1]

-## Other bits ((I was going to call this section "Optional bits" but it's not really optional any more than the text itself implies -- I don't want you to skip over this section just because I said it was optional))
+[^1]: I was going to call this section "Optional bits" but it's not really optional any more than the text itself implies -- I don't want you to skip over this section just because I said it was optional

 If the data you are dumping is somehow variable-sized (i.e. it's the header of something), _please include the size_ so we know how much data to skip.
 If need be the size can be used in _lieu_ of a version (as one Redmond-based company often does).